Children 18 months to 36 months of age.

 Throughout the day, there are many opportunities for children to be considerate of others and to practice the give and take necessary in social situation.
 Good manners modeled by adults within the environment can be used throughout the day as children interact with their classmates during snack, work, and playtime.
 Our large group tasting time gives toddlers opportunities to develop manners and practice courteous language.

-Richland Academy offers before and after school Childcare, which is available year round, for Older Toddlers enrolled in our Montessori program.
+Richland Academy offers before and after school Childcare, which is available year round, for Toddlers enrolled in our Montessori program.
 Click here to learn more about our Childcare program.